mbcovid19updates/mbcovid19updates.github.io/README.md

 There are also several other **variants of <u>interest</u>** that are being monitored right now, and may eventually become **variants of <u>concern</u>**.

-Currently, the **Delta** (B.1.617.2 / India) variant is the dominant strain, suspected to account for roughly 98% of all new COVID cases in Manitoba (_as of November, 2021_).
-Manitoba does not currently have the capacity to sequence the exact strain of every last COVID case, so in many cases, they are labeled as "unspecified", but assumed to be the **Delta** variant.

-The **Omicron** (B.1.1.52) variant has been discovered in Manitoba on December 7, 2021.
-We're still waiting on research, but so far it is believed that this variant is much more contagious, and more likely to evade 1-2 doses of current vaccines (but those with 3rd dose have significantly better protection).
-The potential good news is that this variant appears to have much milder symptoms.
+Currently, the **Omicron** (B.1.1.52) variant is the dominant strain, suspected to account for roughly 98% of all new COVID cases in Manitoba (_as of January, 2022_).
+It has been shown that this variant is signficantly more contagious and more likely to evade current vaccines (but those with 3rd dose have significantly better protection).
+However, the vaccines still offer significant protection again severe disease with Omicron.
+If you get infected, you're far more likely to have very mild symptoms.

 ### Will the Vaccine protect against Variants?

-All approved vaccines in Canada are proven to be effective against the variants of concern, but studies suggest that 1 dose may not offer robust enough protection against the new **Delta** variant.
-This is why it's very important to receive your second dose of vaccine as soon as possible.
+All approved vaccines in Canada are proven to be effective in preventing severe outcomes from any variants of concern, but studies suggest that 1-2 doses may not offer robust enough protection against the **Delta** and **Omicron** variants.
+This is why it's very important to receive your second or third dose of vaccine as soon as possible, when eligible.

 ↑ <a href="#top" class="backtotop">Back to the top of the page</a>